skimzor/CGB-DC/README.md

 Upload the gerber to a PCB fab (JLCPCB, PCBWay, OSHPark) with a board thickness of 0.8mm and in your favorite color.
 Then transfer the components from an original CGB DC/DC Board (verify the correct polarity of the diodes when transferring).

-**Note:** this PCB can only be used with components from the specific CGB DC/DC Board pictured above.
+**Note:** this PCB can only be used with components from the specific CGB DC/DC Board pictured above (Revision TDK).
 Other variations of the CGB DC/DC Board will not work.

 # Disclaimer